 Accurate measurements are essential to the interpretation of growth charts.
 Scales need to be regularly calibrated; length should be carefully measured, and head circumference should be measured using standardized techniques.

-Alternate growth charts are available for children who are breast fed and for children with Down syndrome, Turner syndrome, achondroplasia, meningomyelocele, low birth weight, and very low birth weight.
+Alternate growth charts are available for children who are breastfed and for children with multiple genetic conditions including Down syndrome, Turner syndrome, achondroplasia, meningomyelocele, low birth weight, and very low birth weight.
 No matter which growth chart is used, the most valuable information is obtained by careful measuring and plotting on the same chart over time.
 Infants and children should remain within 1-2 percentile curves over time.

 In reports from 1980-1989, failure to thrive accounted for 1-5% of tertiary hospital admissions for infants younger than 1 year.
-As many as 10% of children in primary care settings show signs of failure to thrive.
-The incidence is highest in children with prematurity and with other medical conditions.
+As many as 10% of children in primary care settings and 5% of US hospitalized children have been reported to show signs of failure to thrive.
+[30, 10] The incidence is highest in children with prematurity and with other medical conditions.
 The proportion of nonorganic failure to thrive among all infants with failure to thrive is much higher in the United States and other industrialized countries than in the developing nation.

 Ultimate physical growth and cognitive development may be decreased in children with long standing failure to thrive, especially with an early onset.
 However, efforts to analyze the published data have not yielded unequivocal confirmation in children in the developing world.
 Earlier publications have described more cognitive deficits in nonorganic than organic failure to thrive.